• Skip to primary navigation

 In conversation with my friend Sonya who was born and raised in Korea I learned of the word "Han".
 Han is an important and beautiful part of the Korean culture.
 Difficult to translate into English here are my thoughts.
 Han is an integral part of our being something so deep inside that it shapes and defines who we are.
 It is born of injustice.
 Like an evolutionary process it takes the best of hopeful and positive and the worst of sorrow and negative and weaves it into our DNA.

-my son on fishing boat
+My son on fishing boat.

 We all love our children.
 Most likely we love our children more than we love ourselves, but you don't REALLY know how much you love them until they are gone.
 That is Han emerging.
 It's my Han telling me how grateful I am for having him for 23 years and it's my Han telling me how deep my sorrow goes that he is gone.
 That interwoven hope and sadness is an integral part of my being every single day.
 It is intense.
 It is extreme.
 It's a dull lingering ache in the soul that can't be controlled.
 Han is the word for one who has lost a child.
 For those who have lost a child I think you understand and for those who have not I hope you never will.

-my son at fire pit
+My son at the fire pit.

 Like Han, Korean flavors go deep, too.
 Lately, I have been studying authentic Korean cuisine with two young ladies.
 Teaching cooking lessons with them has been a real joy as both are open to exploring new and sometimes scary things like sweet potato noodles, bell flower root and soused briny shrimp.
 We are stepping out of our comfort zone.

-jar of salted shrimp for a flavorful spring chicken stew
+Jar of salted shrimp for a flavorful spring chicken stew.

 the shrimp eyes are a bit creepy